SenseLogic/SPARK/README.md

 ### Framework

-Its Phoenix source files are located in the **PROJECT/CODE/FRAMEWORK** folder, and have no dependencies.
+Phoenix source files are located in the **PROJECT/CODE/FRAMEWORK** folder, and have no dependencies.

-Their matching **PHP** files are located in the **PROJECT/www/FRAMEWORK** folder, and can be used directly in any project.
+The generated **PHP** files are located in the **PROJECT/www/FRAMEWORK** folder, and can be used independently.

 ### Template

-The project template itself has no source code dependency except from **VISTA**, its **CSS** and **JavaScript** front-end framework.
+The project template itself has no source code dependency except from **VISTA**, a front-end framework.

-However its build chain is based on several tools :
+Its build chain uses the following tools :

 * [Flex](https://github.com/senselogic/FLEX)
     * to fix the placeholder identifiers when instantiating the project.